ncsa/Nightingale_real/docs/source/software/installed_software.rst

 Installed Software
 ##################

 The table below shows the core software and libraries available on Nightingale.
-You can use `module commands <using modules>`_ to add this software to your software environment.
+You can use `module commands :doc:<modules>`_ to add this software to your software environment.

 ===========        ========================